• Skip to main content

 • Cover with plastic wrap and let double in size.

 • Get a lightly greased skillet nice and HOT.
-The high heat makes the dough rise fast and fills the breads with air.
+The high heat makes the dough rise fast and fills the bread with air.

 • Cook garlic naan bread until bubbles form, then flip and cook until large golden spots appear on the underside.
 Flatten the breads with a spatula while cooking to ensure they cook through.

-• Wrap cooked garlic naan bread in a clean kitchen towel and keep them wrapped while cooking remaining breads.
+• Wrap cooked garlic naan bread in a clean kitchen towel and keep them wrapped while cooking remaining bread.

 • Optional: brush your warm cooked naan with a little melted garlic butter; top with coarse salt and fresh chopped cilantro.

-Serve with Tikka Masala or Butter Chicken, or use them to make wraps.
-Substitute garlic naan breads for tortillas for quesadillas, or for simple naan pizzas!
+Serve with one of your favourite curries or use them to make wraps.
+Substitute garlic naan bread for tortillas for quesadillas, or make simple naan pizzas!

 HOW TO STORE GARLIC NAAN BREAD

-If you plan on storing your naan breads, do not brush them with the garlic butter.
+If you plan on storing your garlic naan bread, do not brush them with the garlic butter.
 When cooked, let cool completely to room temperature to prevent condensation.
 Transfer to ziplock bags and store at room temperature for up to 2 days, or refrigerate for up to 4 days.

 When ready to eat, heat them up on a pan over low-medium heat, or in the microwave for 10 seconds.
 Brush with garlic butter and enjoy!